qianweicheng/rasa/edo_pro/wangxy/XY_rasa_04/data/nlu.md

 - it would be great if it had a dark or black theme
 - love the app please add a dark black theme
 - love it just black theme please
-- hello great app only what i am missing is a black theme please and a black theme with regards rob
+- hello great app only what i am missing is a black theme
 - where can i find the black theme
 - please add black theme and sync settings
 - you need to add themes id like a black background
-- would you please add a dark theme a complete black tbsp
+- would you please add a dark theme
 - black or dark theme needed
-- hello tbsp could you please add a dark or black theme tbsp love the tbsp
+- could you please add a dark or black theme, please?
 - a stars if you add a black theme
-- hello please if possible provide a black theme i'm using on plus with in build black theme and when i open the email is bright white should be nice to add themes
 - black theme please
 - please add black dark theme
 - good application please add black theme and support to schedule email
 - black theme
-- try to add tbsp black theme please
+- try to add black theme please
 - i would like to see a black theme
-- can i change theme of this tbsp black theme is more tbsp
+- can i change theme of this app? black theme is more desirable
 - plus add black theme
 - please add dark or even better black theme
 - please make a dark black theme